Skip to content

 The Retention Mindset

-Retention isn’t a set of tactics — it’s a mindset.
-Every piece of content, every message, every interaction should be made with the question: “Does this give my subscribers a reason to stay?”
+The creators who said this first: retention isn’t tactics.
+It’s a mindset.
+Every piece of content, every message, every interaction should be made with one question present: “Does this give my subscribers a reason to stay?”

-The creators with the best retention are the ones who genuinely care about their subscribers’ experience.
+The ones who build the most loyal subscriber bases are the ones who genuinely care about the experience they’re creating.
 Not in a performative way — in a real way.
-They think about what their subscribers want, they deliver consistently, and they make every person feel valued.
+They think about what their subscribers want, they deliver it consistently, and they make every person feel like their presence matters.

-That might sound idealistic, but it’s also just good business.
-A subscriber who stays 12 months is worth 12x what a subscriber who stays one month is worth.
-Investing in retention is the highest-ROI activity in your OnlyFans business.
+You’ll be fascinated and feel a strong compulsion to approach your business this way once you understand the math: a subscriber who stays 12 months is worth 12 times what a one-month subscriber is worth.
+Investing in retention is the highest-ROI activity in your creator business.

 FAQ